Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Experiments

 \subsection{Experimental setup}

 \paragraph{Data:} We use the same experimental setup as \citet{Enders2023}: our data consists of yellow taxi trip records from 2015, excluding weekends and holidays.
 We define the time of request placement as the pickup time in the data set, and consider a one hour time interval per day as one episode, using a time step size of one minute.
-We discretize the island of Manhattan using small or large hexagonal zones.
+We discretize the island of Manhattan using small or large hexagonal zones, as displayed in Figure \ref{fig:zones_plot}.
 Neighboring zones' centers have a distance of 459 or 917 meters for the small and large zones, respectively.
-In our instances, 38 large zones roughly cover the southern two thirds of Manhattan, 11 small zones cover roughly three square kilometers in central Manhattan and 5 small zones denote the southern five of these zones, covering close to half of that area.
+We use discrete zones of the indicated sizes, because they allow us to test our algorithm within reasonable training times for small/medium and larger instances.
+The zones' hexagonal shape allows approximately realistic estimations of travel distances and times.
+In our instances, 5 small zones cover close to one square kilometer in central Manhattan, 11 small zones cover about two square kilometers including the area of the 5 small zones, and 38 large zones roughly cover the southern two thirds of Manhattan.
+The instances are depicted in Figure \ref{fig:zones_plot}.
+These instances allow us to test algorithms on small instances, e.g., for testing edge cases of the ratio between supply and demand (5 small zones), medium instances which are comparable to instances used in related work (11 small zones), and large instances which enable testing the scalability of algorithms (38 large zones).
 For each instance, we delete all requests originating in or leading to zones outside the area under consideration and all requests that start and end within the same zone.
 Vehicles travel along the shortest route between zones.
 We assume a travel time of two time steps between neighboring small zones and five time steps between neighboring large zones.
 The maximum waiting time of customers between request submission and pickup is five minutes.
 We set the revenue to 5.00~USD per km and the costs to 4.50~USD per km, resulting in a profit margin of 10\% in ideal cases.
 The maximum number of requests per time step never exceeds 7 for the instances with 5 small zones and 24 for the instances of 11 small zones.
 For the instances of 38 large zones, we use only every $\text{20}^{\text{th}}$ request to make the problem size tractable for our available hardware.
 This results in a maximum of 20 requests per time step in these instances.

 \paragraph{Hardware:} We train the models on NVIDIA Tesla P100, V100, or A100 GPUs.
 Depending on the problem size and number of time steps for training, this training takes between 2 and 66 hours.

 \paragraph{Benchmark:} The greedy algorithm considers all requests in the order of their arrival.
 If a vehicle is available to serve the request with a positive profit and within the maximum waiting time, it is assigned to serve the request.
 If there are multiple available vehicles, the greedy algorithm assigns the vehicle that can serve the request with the highest profit.
 If no vehicle is available, the greedy algorithm rejects the request.
 In the instance with 5 zones and 15 vehicles, the greedy algorithm accepts 78\% of requests.
 This acceptance rate is 22\% in the instance with 11 zones and 6 vehicles, 47\% in the instance with 11 zones and 18 vehicles, 55\% in the instance with 11 zones and 24 vehicles, and 50\% in the instance with 38 zones and 100 vehicles.